Serubin/dotfiles/README.md

 # Serubin's DotFiles
- This readme is still be written..
+ This readme is still in progress...
-## Installiation
+## Installation

 Installing is fairly straight forward, just clone the repo and place it anywhere and use the install script provided.
 ```bash